Carroll County DUI Court Process

 3. Trial (If No Plea Deal)

-What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were:
+- What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were:

-Driving or in actual physical control of a vehicle.
+- Driving or in actual physical control of a vehicle.

-Under the influence of alcohol or drugs to the extent that it was less safe for you to drive.
+- Under the influence of alcohol or drugs to the extent that it was less safe for you to drive.

-Had a blood alcohol concentration (BAC) of 0.08% or higher.
+- Had a blood alcohol concentration (BAC) of 0.08% or higher.

-Typical Trial Length: DUI trials can vary in length, but they typically last from one to three days, depending on the complexity of the case and the number of witnesses involved.
+- Typical Trial Length: DUI trials can vary in length, but typically last one to three days, depending on the case's complexity and the number of witnesses.

-Penalties for DUI in Carroll, GA
+Penalties for DUI in Carroll County, GA

 First Offense

-Jail Time: Up to 12 months (often served as probation with some jail time)
+- Jail Time: Up to 12 months (often served as probation with some jail time).

-Fines: Up to $1,000 plus court costs and surcharges.
+- Fines: Up to $1,000 plus court costs and surcharges.

-License Suspension: Minimum of 12 months.
+- License Suspension: Minimum of 12 months.
 You may be eligible for a limited driving permit after a certain waiting period, but this depends on the circumstances of your case.

-Other Requirements:
+- Other Requirements:

-Alcohol and Drug Risk Reduction Course (DUI School)
+- Alcohol and Drug Risk Reduction Course (DUI School).

-40 hours of community service
+- 40 hours of community service.

--
+- Probation.

 Second Offense (Within 10 Years)

-Jail Time: Minimum of 90 days, up to 12 months.
+- Jail Time: Minimum of 90 days, up to 12 months.

-Fines: Up to $1,000 plus court costs and surcharges.
+- Fines: Up to $1,000 plus court costs and surcharges.

-License Suspension: Minimum of 3 years.
+- License Suspension: Minimum of 3 years.

-Other Requirements:
+- Other Requirements:

-Alcohol and Drug Risk Reduction Course (DUI School)
+- Alcohol and Drug Risk Reduction Course (DUI School).

-240 hours of community service
+- 240 hours of community service.

-Clinical evaluation and treatment, if recommended.
+- Clinical evaluation and treatment, if recommended.

-Ignition Interlock Device (IID) may be required.
+- Ignition Interlock Device (IID) may be required.

 Third Offense (Within 10 Years)

-Felony DUI: A third DUI conviction within a 10-year period is a felony in Georgia.
+- Felony DUI: A third DUI conviction within a 10-year period is a felony in Georgia.

-Jail Time: Minimum of 120 days, up to 5 years.
+- Jail Time: Minimum of 120 days, up to 5 years.

-Fines: Up to $5,000 plus court costs and surcharges.
+- Fines: Up to $5,000 plus court costs and surcharges.

-License Revocation: Declared a habitual violator; license revoked for five years.
+- License Revocation: Declared a habitual violator; license revoked for five years.

-Other Requirements:
+- Other Requirements:

-Clinical evaluation and treatment, if recommended.
+- Clinical evaluation and treatment, if recommended.

-Ignition Interlock Device (IID) required.
+- Ignition Interlock Device (IID) required.

 Court Programs in Carroll County